It’s finally happened. Who am I kidding, it’s been happening for years.

 I never thought I’d be that person.
 The person who ever so noticeably avoids the candy aisle around mid-February, or who sometimes eats drive through tacos alone on Fridays.

 Two by two, they loaded the animals on to Noah’s Ark and two by two, couples waltz through life; dancing around me like visions of plum fairy duets.
 The days where third wheeling meant catching a movie with my best friend and her boyfriend are gone.
-These days, third-wheeling is crashing dinner at my closest girl friends’s house while she and her husband watch New Girl episodes in their living room.
+These days, third-wheeling is crashing dinner at my closest girl friends’ house while she and her husband watch New Girl episodes in their living room.
 Not that I’m complaining.
+I love New Girl.
 But it has become startlingly clear to me that I have attained third wheel status of Marshall, Lily and Ted proportions.

 I ask myself, “When did this happen?
 Where did the years go?
 Where did I go wrong?
 How do I fix this?”
 Is singleness even something that needs fixing?